vikashV3/Fake-News-Detection-Using-Ensemble-Model/README.md

 ### Files and File descriptions

+text

+### Introduction to INFOCHECK

+text about , metholody used , libraries and estimators classifiers and algo speed and the obtained result with required algo used

 ### CNN ( Convolutional Neural Networks )

+Text about cnn

 For Simple CNN :
 #### Accuracy and Loss